|Adult ADHD Home||Organization Skills||ADHD in Women|

 |The ADHD Diet||Medication Reviews||Vyvanse|

 |ADHD Diagnosis Home||ADHD Self Tests||Learning Disabilities|

 |Give a Gift|

 Is It Sensory Processing Disorder?
+Or Hypersensitivity?

-If you notice that your son has difficulty with fine motor skills (coloring, cutting, handwriting), hand-eye coordination (catching, hitting a ball), or gross motor skills (clumsy walking gait, often trips), along with the tactile sensitivity, discuss these concerns with his family physician and school professionals.
+If you notice that your son has difficulty with fine motor skills (coloring, cutting, handwriting), hand-eye coordination (catching, hitting a ball), or gross motor skills (clumsy walking gait, often trips), along with the tactile hypersensitivity, discuss these concerns with his family physician and school professionals.